justinesmithies/sxmo-alarm/README.md

 Remove the -f and filename if you just want vibration.
 More details on clickclack are [here](https://git.sr.ht/~proycon/clickclack)

-## Issues

-Firefox sets layout.css.devPixelsPerPx set to -1.0 on Arch for some reason which causes it to display too big and off screen.
-To resolve this type about:config in the url bar and search for layout.css.devPixelsPerPx then change it to 1.0

 ## User Manual:

 The user manual is located [here](https://git.sr.ht/~mil/sxmo-docs/tree/master/USERGUIDE.md)